-(Signature) (Spelled Signature), (title), (date).
+(Signati ira) (Snalla d Signature) (titla) (data) (Signal are) (Spelle u Signature) , (uue), (uale)

-(C) Include a list of contacts and contact information for persons within the operator's company, and any alternates, responsible for overseeing and conducting the risk analysis.
-If the operator contracts for this service, contact information and alternates for the contractor shall be provided.

-(D) Provide the name, address, and telephone number for an agent for service of process designated to receive legal documents on behalf of the operator.
+- (C) Include a list of contacts and contact information for persons within the operator's company, and any alternates, responsible for overseeing and conducting the risk analysis.
+If the operator contracts for this service, contact information and alternates for the contractor shall be provided. - (D) Provide the name, address, and telephone number for an agent for service of process designated to receive legal documents on behalf of the operator.
 If the operator contracts for this service, documentation that the agent for service of process acknowledges this capacity shall be included in the risk analysis and plan.
 The agent shall be located in California.